Available in VPC

 Upload data to Object Storage

-The following describes how to upload data to Object Storage.
+To upload data to Object Storage:

 - Create a